Bangkok·Temple Tours

 The Best Bangkok Temple Tour: Why Private Beats Group Every Time

-The Grand Palace and Wat Pho are the most visited landmarks in Thailand.
-But if you read the reviews of most tour operators on Viator and TripAdvisor, you will find the same complaints over and over again:
+If you read the reviews of most Grand Palace tour operators on Viator and TripAdvisor, you will find the same complaints repeated:

 • Guide English was hard to understand — ruined the whole experience